A Survey of UAV Communication Networks: Roles, Power Sources, and Security

-To overcome these limitations, multi UAV systems could be considered such as authors in \cite{ref55} propose a system that is designed for agricultural sensing tasks.
-A swarm of quadcopter UAVs with Robot Operating System (ROS), open source middle ware frame that is used for testing, developing and running robot applications is considered.
-Each copter in the system is incorporated with RGB (Red, Green, Blue) cameras, IMUs (Inertial Measurement Units), and GPS (Global Positioning System) for sensing.
+To overcome these limitations, multi-UAV systems could be considered, e.g., the authors in \cite{ref55} propose a system that is designed for agricultural sensing tasks.
+A swarm of quadcopter UAVs with Robot Operating System (ROS), open source middleware frame that is used for testing, developing, and running robot applications is considered.
+Each copter in the system is incorporated with Red, Green, Blue (RGB) cameras, Inertial Measurement Units (IMUs), and Global Positioning System (GPS) for sensing.
 The systems use a velocity-based control law to have an individual UAV control (autonomous or tele-operated) formation control to maintain safe distances and coordinated behavior, and obstacle avoidance through fields.
-A wireless network is used to establish communications.
-The study is conducted in 4 formations with 3 trials in each (12 trials).
-The configurations used are- \begin{enumerate} \item Auto-Single-UAV (autonomous single UAV). \item Auto-Multi-UAV (autonomous swarm of UAVs). \item Tele-Single-UAV (manually operated single UAV). \item Tele-Multi-UAV (manually operated swarm using haptic feedback and swarm control). \end{enumerate}

-Simulation results show that task completion time is reduced by 58.7\% for swarm of UAVs (tele operated) while automated operations showed completion time of task is reduced by 80\%.
-Other observations show tele-operated systems reduce preparation and setup time significantly due to the absence of programming, whereas autonomous systems benefit from trajectory planning and efficient resource utilization.
-Overall the performance metrics play a vital role in determining mission and operational objectives.
-More such studies are included in table \ref{tab:ue} below-
+A wireless network is used to establish communication.
+The study is conducted in four formations with three trials in each (12 trials).
+The configurations used are: \begin{enumerate} \item Auto-Single-UAV (autonomous single UAV); \item Auto-Multi-UAV (autonomous swarm of UAVs); \item Tele-Single-UAV (manually operated single UAV); \item Tele-Multi-UAV (manually operated swarm using haptic feedback and swarm control). \end{enumerate} The simulation results show that the task completion time is reduced by 58.7\% for a swarm of UAVs (tele-operated), while automated operations showed that the task completion time is reduced by 80\%.
+Other observations show that tele-operated systems reduce the preparation and setup time significantly due to the absence of programming, whereas autonomous systems benefit from trajectory planning and efficient resource utilization.
+Overall, the performance metrics play a vital role in determining mission and operational objectives.
+More such studies are included in Table \ref{tab:ue}.

-UAVs, thus, can act as multiple communication nodes, and each role requires a set of parameters that can let the UAV work as that node.
-Table \ref{tab:9} summarizes a few parameters for the UAV as a communication node, explained above.
+Thus, UAVs can act as multiple communication nodes, and each role requires a set of parameters that can let the UAV work as that node.
+Table \ref{tab:9} summarizes some parameters for the UAV as a communication node, explained above.